shred/acme4j/README.md

 # ACME Java Client ![build status](https://shredzone.org/badge/acme4j.svg) ![maven central](https://shredzone.org/maven-central/org.shredzone.acme4j/acme4j/badge.svg)

-This is a Java client for the [Automatic Certificate Management Environment (ACME)](https://tools.ietf.org/html/draft-ietf-acme-acme) protocol.
+This is a Java client for the _Automatic Certificate Management Environment_ (ACME) protocol as specified in [RFC 8555](https://tools.ietf.org/html/rfc8555).

 ACME is a protocol that a certificate authority (CA) and an applicant can use to automate the process of verification and certificate issuance.